sagemath/sagewiki_to_gh-2022-10-10/StackOverflowLanding.md

  * There are a number of startup options for building, testing, etc.  These have evolved in a somewhat disorganized manner over time, and need to be better unified, organized, and documented.
 Some specific ideas are mentioned in comments to this [[http://trac.sagemath.org/sage_trac/ticket/10326#comment:9|related ticket]]

+=== Cygwin Port ===

+Currently Sage runs on Windows only as a virtual machine, through the VMware Player.
+This is viewed by many as a major barrier to new users, and work is ongoing to produce a [[http://www.cygwin.com/|Cygwin]] port.
+Here is a list of the [[http://trac.sagemath.org/sage_trac/wiki/CygwinPort|remaining tickets]] for this issue.
+Some of these require a lot of work, but some are simple, and several are simple for someone with a Windows programming background.

 == Further information ==